About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Forty million plus unpaid caregivers in the United States.

 As I note in this month’s editorial, there are over 40 million unpaid caregivers in this country who are administering complex medical and nursing interventions such as ostomy and wound care, tube feedings, injections, and tracheostomy care, in addition to taking on bathing, toileting, and other necessary care.
 Many of these caregivers do so without any real training.
-Aside from the […]
+Aside from the real danger that […]

 Sexual Harassment in Nursing: Where Are We Today?